Academy Awards

 The Most Best Picture Nominations: William Wyler - the Winning-est Best Picture Director

-William Wyler holds the record for the most nominations and wins for his films in all categories: 127 nominations and 39 awards.
+Up until 2015, William Wyler held the record for the most nominations and wins for his films in all categories: 127 nominations and 39 awards.
 Half of the nominations he received were in the major categories of Best Picture, Acting, and Directing.
+With his Best Picture nomination for Bridge of Spies (2015), Spielberg's films had now earned 128 nominations, the most of any director of all time, passing up William Wyler (127).

 William Wyler holds the record for directing more Best Picture nominees (13) and more Best Picture winners (3) than anyone else.
-His 13 nominated and winning films (marked with *):
+His 13 Best Picture-nominated and winning films (marked with *) were:

 Director